piatoss3612/LibroLink/README.md

 $ yarn hardhat compile
 ```

-- Create a new file named `deployLibroNFT.ts` in the `contracts/deploy` directory.
+- Create a new file named `deployLibroNFT.ts` in the `deploy` directory.

 ```ts
 import { deployContract } from "./utils";